naveengampala/AI/readme.md

 - Introduction to Logistic Regression
 - Applications of Logistic Regression
 - Mathematics behind Logistic Regression with Scikit-Learn
 - Pros and Cons
 - Summary

+## Writing Article on Medium | Day 20 & Day 21

+In this article we’ll learn about the following topics:

+- Introduction to Gaussian Discriminant Analysis
+- Mathematics behind The Logistic Regression
+- Application of Gaussian Discriminant Analysis
+- Implementing Gaussian Discriminant Analysis with Scikit-Learn
+- Pros and Cons
+- Summary

+## Writing Article on Medium | Day 22 & Day 23

+In this article we’ll learn about the following topics:

+- Introduction to Naive Bayes Algorithm
+- Mathematics behind The Naive Bayes Algorithm
+- Application of Naive Bayes Algorithm
+- Implementing Naive Bayes Algorithm with Scikit-Learn
+- Pros and Cons
+- Summary